Qovery/documentation/website/guides/advanced/deploy-daemonset-with-karpenter.md

   * Branch: `main`
   * Override path: `/values.yaml`

+Then, you can:

+- deploy this helm service to add the priority class on your cluster
-Then, you can deploy your service using this configuration.
-Once your service is deployed, you must modify your DaemonSet configuration to use this new Priority Class.
+- Modify your DaemonSet configuration to use the new priority class an redeploy it

 ## Conclusion